-We cross-correlated the 1SXPS catalog with various external catalogs and databases, defining a source match to be where the 1SXPS and external catalog positions agree at the 99.7% level11.
-SIMBAD12 contains some sources from the facility-specific catalogs that we searched; such sources were only taken from the facility catalogs rather than repeating the match via SIMBAD.
-We assumed zero position uncertainty for the SIMBAD, USNO-B1 and 2MASS catalogs, using just the 1SXPS position errors; for the remaining catalogs we used the 1SXPS and catalog error added in quadrature.
+BAD/NED.
+We assumed zero position uncertainty for the SIMBAD, USNO-B1, 2MASS, NED and SDSS QSO catalogs, using just the 1SXPS position errors.
+For the USNO-B1, 2MASS and SDSS catalogs this is because their position errors are negligible compared to the 1SXPS errors.
+For SIMBAD and NED we are not able to specify the search radius as a function of source error in the remote query, and error information is not available in a uniform way; this may mean that for these catalogs the number of real matches which are not reported is higher than for the other catalogs.
+For the remaining catalogs we used the 1SXPS and catalog error added in quadrature.
 In some catalogs the systematic error is given only in the supporting documentation.
 This was added in quadrature to the catalog's statistical error when available.
 Details of the catalogs and their systematic errors are given in Table 6, along with the number of 1SXPS sources which have a match in each catalog.
+Spatial coincidence alone of course does not guarantee association between the 1SXPS source and that in the external catalog.
 To estimate the number of spurious matches in this correlation, we shifted the position of each 1SXPS source at random by 1-2' and repeated the correlation test.
 The number of matches found to these positions are also shown in Table 6.